CenterForSpatialResearch/NYCDHWeek/Guidelines/QGIS.md

 ## Refugees per state

-Now we need to create a layer that will tell us how many refugees went to each state. our city_latlong file has the number of individuals in it.
+Now we need to create a layer that will tell us how many refugees went to each state.
+Our city_latlong file has the number of individuals in it.
 To count the number of individuals per state, we will join the city_latlong to stateboundaries_pop based on their shared location, and then sum the 'Individuals' column.

 1. Select the stateboundaries_pop layer